2019 Tarleton State Texans football team

 The 2019 Tarleton State Texans football team represented Tarleton State University in the 2019 NCAA Division II football season.
 They were led by head coach Todd Whitten, who is in his 10th season at Tarleton State.
-The Texans played their home games at Memorial Stadium and were members of the Lone Star Conference.
+The Texans played their home games at Memorial Stadium and were members of the Lone Star Conference (LSC).

+This was the last season the Texans competed as members of the LSC and at the NCAA Division II level.

 Schedule

 Tarleton State announced their 2019 football schedule on April 30, 2019.